-This specification is published on the AQA website (www.aqa.org.uk).
-We will let centres know in writing about even for internal use within the centre.
+This specification is published on the AQA website (aqa.org.uk).
+We will let centres know in writing about any changes to the specification.
+We will also publish changes on our website.
+The version on the website is the definitive version; this may differ from printed versions.